-LABORAS is designed for and with the help of laboratory animal researchers, which has resulted in a system that is easy to use and matches your research needs.
+LABORAS is designed for and with the help of laboratory animal technicians and preclinical researchers, which has resulted in a system that is easy to use and matches your research needs.

 Below we have summarized the main functions and performance of the Laboras equipment.
-Laboras is a modular system, so it is possible to configure the system with different combinations of functions and to upgrade the system at a later moment.
+Laboras is a modular system, so it is possible to configure the system at the initial purchase with specific functions and to upgrade the LABORAS system at a later moment.

 Standard Behavior detection functionality